corinalogan/grackles/EasyToReadFiles/g_exploration.md

-**After data collection had begun (and before any data analysis was conducted):** This preregistration was peer reviewed at PCI Ecology, revised, and resubmitted (Feb 2019).
+**After data collection had begun (and before any data analysis was conducted):** This preregistration was peer reviewed at PCI Ecology, revised, and resubmitted (Feb 2019), and passed pre-study peer review (Mar 2019).
+See the [peer review history](https://ecology.peercommunityin.org/public/rec?id=29&reviews=True).

 ### B. PARTITIONING THE RESULTS